 Medicaid Eligibility for Seniors

-Qualifying for Medicaid involves meeting specific criteria related to your income, assets, and medical necessity:
+Qualifying for Medicaid involves meeting specific criteria related to your income, assets, and medical necessity.
+Think of it like a meticulous checklist, much like the ones I used when evaluating our move:

-• Income Limits: Your monthly income must fall below a certain threshold, which varies significantly by state and by the specific Medicaid program you apply for.
-For long-term care, many states use the “Medicaid Income Cap,” which is a maximum gross income allowed.
+- Income Limits: Your monthly income must fall below a certain threshold.
+This varies significantly by state and by the specific Medicaid program.
+For long-term care, many states use what’s called the “Medicaid Income Cap,” which is a maximum gross income allowed.

-• Asset Limits: You must also have countable assets below a set limit.
+- Asset Limits: You must also have countable assets below a set limit.
 Common countable assets include savings accounts, checking accounts, stocks, bonds, and some retirement accounts.
 Certain assets are typically exempt, such as your primary residence (up to a certain equity value), one vehicle, and personal belongings.
+These exemptions are critical to understand.

-States operate their Medicaid programs with federal guidelines, resulting in variations in eligibility rules and covered services.
-Therefore, it is critical to research the specific requirements in your state.
+States operate their Medicaid programs within federal guidelines, which means the eligibility rules and covered services can vary.
+That’s why it’s critical to research the specific requirements in your state – what applies in Ohio might be different in Florida.

 Medicaid and Nursing Homes